What is Lead Poisoning?

 Causes of lead poisoning: How do you get lead poisoning?

-Poisoning typically occurs from ingestion, inhalation and – for organic forms of lead (such as tetraethyl and tetramethyl lead) – skin absorption.
+Poisoning typically occurs from ingestion, inhalation, and—for organic forms of lead (such as tetraethyl and tetramethyl lead)—skin absorption.
 In the past, major sources of lead included lead-based paints and leaded gasoline.
-The use of lead in house paint was discontinued in the 1970s and the addition of tetraethyl lead to gasoline as an antiknock agent was phased out by the mid-1990s.
+The use of lead in house paint was discontinued in the 1970s, and the addition of tetraethyl lead to gasoline as an antiknock agent was phased out by the mid-1990s.
 Older homes can still be a source of lead.
-Children can ingest paint chips or lead-contaminated yard soil, as well as inhale lead dust.
-Lead plumbing may corrode, dissolving into drinking water.
+Children can swallow paint chips or lead-contaminated yard soil, as well as inhale lead dust.
+Lead plumbing can corrode and release lead into drinking water.

 Lead poisoning can be caused by using lead-glazed ceramics for storing food or drinks.
 Lead can also be found in plastic toys and jewelry.
-Lead toxicity can occur from ingested lead foreign bodies, retained bullets, and inhalation of lead at indoor firing ranges.
-Lead intoxication may be caused by some Ayurvedic, traditional, or folk medications, as well as by some cosmetics and imported foods.
-Adults may experience occupational exposure to lead in industries such as lead mining and smelting, battery manufacturing, recycling, and other types of manufacturing involving lead.
+Lead toxicity can occur from swallowing lead foreign bodies, retained bullets, and inhalation of lead at indoor firing ranges.
+Lead intoxication can be caused by some Ayurvedic, traditional, or folk medications, as well as by some cosmetics and imported foods.
+Adults might experience occupational exposure to lead in industries such as lead mining and smelting, battery manufacturing, recycling, and other types of manufacturing involving lead.

 What are the symptoms of lead poisoning?